All Episodes

 I would have said taxes, but he would have said regulation.

-If you could only have one, he said, most important would have been regulation.
+Then he said, if I could only have one, yeah, if you could only have one, he said, most important would have been regulation.

 The regulation was more important than the tax cut.

-And I mean we cut your taxes from almost 40 percent down to 21 percent.
+And I mean, we cut your taxes from almost 40 percent down to 21 percent.

 If you build your product, make your product in the USA.